polarode/hska-go-generics/README.md

 - [github.com/leanovate/gopter](https://pkg.go.dev/github.com/leanovate/gopter)
 - [pgregory.net/rapid](https://pkg.go.dev/pgregory.net/rapid)

-The library *testing/quick* is an official package that comes with Go and is relativly easy to use.
+The library *testing/quick* is an official package that comes with Go and is relatively easy to use.
 However, because it is kept rather simple, it is also limited in its functionality.
-For example it does not support shrinkage.
+For example, it does not support shrinkage.

 *gopter* is described as a more sophisticated version of the *testing/quick* package.
-For exmpample it allows shrinkage, it allows better control of the generators and there is support for stateful tests.
+For example, it allows shrinkage, it allows better control of the generators and there is support for stateful tests.

 *rapid* is similar to *gopter*.
 It also allows shrinkage, better generators and stateful tests.
 It claims to have a simpler API than *gopter* and it does not require user code to minimize failing tests.

+The three libraries will be tested and compared on a few examples in the next sections.

 #### 2.1.1 Comparison non-generic functions